Reinhard Heydrich: Deputy Reich Protector of Bohemia and Moravia

-As Acting Reich Protector of Bohemia and Moravia, Heydrich applied carrot-and-stick methods.
+As Deputy Reich Protector of Bohemia and Moravia, Heydrich applied carrot-and-stick methods.
 Labor was reorganised on the basis of the German Labour Front.
 Heydrich used equipment confiscated from the Czech gymnastics organisation Sokol to organise events for workers.
 Food rations and free shoes were distributed, pensions were increased, and (for a time) free Saturdays were introduced.
 Unemployment insurance was established for the first time.
 The black market was suppressed.
 Those associated with it or the resistance movement were tortured or executed.
 Heydrich labelled them "economic criminals" and "enemies of the people", which helped gain him support.
 Conditions in Prague and the rest of the Czech lands were relatively peaceful under Heydrich, and industrial output increased.
 Still, those measures could not hide shortages and increasing inflation; reports of growing discontent multiplied.

 Despite public displays of goodwill towards the populace, privately Heydrich was very clear about his eventual goal: "This entire area will one day be definitely German, and the Czechs have nothing to expect here."
 Eventually up to two-thirds of the populace were to be either removed to regions of Russia or exterminated after Nazi Germany won the war.
 Bohemia and Moravia faced annexation directly into the German Reich.

 The Czech workforce was exploited as Nazi-conscripted labour.
 More than 100,000 workers were removed from "unsuitable" jobs and conscripted by the Ministry of Labour.
 By December 1941, Czechs could be called to work anywhere within the Reich.
 Between April and November 1942, 79,000 Czech workers were taken in this manner for work within Nazi Germany.
 Also, in February 1942, the work day was increased from eight to twelve hours.

 Heydrich was, for all intents and purposes, military dictator of Bohemia and Moravia.
 His changes to the government's structure left President Emil Hácha and his cabinet virtually powerless.
 He often drove alone in a car with an open roof – a show of his confidence in the occupation forces and in his government's effectiveness.

 By 3 October 1941, Czechoslovak military intelligence in London had made the decision to kill Heydrich.